Souvik-Bhattacharyya/Souvik-Bhattacharyya/README.md

 - 👋 Hi, I’m Souvik-Bhattacharyya
 - 👀 I’m interested in ...
-Web-Developement
+Full Stack Web-Developement
 - 🌱 I’m currently learning ...
-React-js
+ReactJs, ReactNative
 - 💞️ I’m trying to find some ...
 Small Projects to gain experiance
 - 📫 How to reach me ...
 You can follow me on instagram/facebook